thomasgladwin/Incomplete-beta-function/README.md

 This uses formula 8.17.24 from the Digital Library of Mathematical Functions (https://dlmf.nist.gov/8.17).
 This involves a sum of non-integer "n-choose-k" binomial coefficients.
 Usage is: teg_incomplete_beta(x, a, b).

-Initial tests using this as part of calculating p-values for F-tests gave the same results as SciPy up to at least three decimals.

 ```
 import numpy as np
 import math